ibmdbanalytics/ibmdbpy/docs/source/start.rst

 The following scenario illustrates how ibmdbpy works.

-Assuming that all ODBC connection parameters are correctly set, issue the following statements to connect to a database (in this case, a Db2 instance with the name DASHDB) via ODBC:
+Assuming that all ODBC connection parameters are correctly set, issue the following statements to connect to a database (in this case, a Db2 database with the name BLUDB) via ODBC:

     >>> from ibmdbpy import IdaDataBase, IdaGeoDataFrame
-    >>> idadb = IdaDataBase('DASHDB')
+    >>> idadb = IdaDataBase('BLUDB')

 We can create an IDA geo data frame that points to a sample table: